Gain your Trinity DipTESOL qualification with Europe’s leading course provider – now available fully online

 We will contact you 10 weeks before each session so you can tell us if/where you would like to attend.

-Please note that you must complete the 7-month part-time phase before you can register for the 4-week intensive phase.
+You must complete the 7-month part-time phase before you can register for the 4-week intensive phase.

 2nd August – 27th August 2021